Large Language Model Sentinel: LLM Agent for Adversarial Purification: Methods

-\textbf{Defense Goal.} Based on traditional adversarial purification methods \citep{shi2021online,srinivasan2021robustifying,nie2022diffusion,lin2024adversarial}, we designed the defense goal for LLAMOS as follows: \textit{``1.
-Keeping the semantic meaning of the new sentence the same as the original one; 2.
-For natural examples, the new sentence should remain unchanged.
+\textbf{Defense Goal:} Based on traditional adversarial purification \cite{shi2021online,lin2024adversarial,lin2024robust}, we design the goal for LLAMOS as follows: \textit{``Keeping the semantic meaning of the new sentence the same as the original one; For natural examples, the new sentence should remain unchanged.
 For adversarial examples, modify the sentence so that it is classified as the correct label, effectively reversing the adversarial effect.''}

-\textbf{Defense Guidance.} The defense guidance offers specific instructions to the defense agent on how to modify the input text to ensure effective defense and accurate outputs from the target LLM.
-In designing our guidance, we considered attacks at various levels \citep{xu2023llm}, including character, word, and sentence levels, which are presented in \cref{table1}.
+\textbf{Defense Guidance:} The defense guidance offers specific instructions to the defense agent on how to modify the input text to ensure effective defense and accurate outputs from the target LLM.
+In designing our guidance, we considered attacks at various levels \cite{xu2023llm}, including character, word, and sentence levels, which are presented in \cref{table1}.
 These guidances are not rigidly fixed; they can be fine-tuned according to specific tasks.

-After the defense agent generates the new sentence, the purified example $\hat{x}=g_{stl}(x')$ is input into the target LLM $f_t$ for classification.
+After the defense agent generates the new sentence, the purified example $\hat{x}=g_{llm}(x')$ is input into the target LLM $f_t$ for classification.